 Blazing fast speeds and an ultra-responsive network mean an even better mobile internet experience, whether you're gaming on the go or exploring new worlds in virtual reality

 4G and 5G are fundamentally quite different in the way that the radios work.
-5G is based on something called “New Radio”, it’s a new industry standard that’s based upon 4G.
+5G is based on “New Radio”, a new industry standard that’s based on 4G.

-5G will bring higher speeds.
-4G brings 500 Mbps (megabits per second), the potential with 5G is two, three, four times faster than that depending on how you deploy it.
+5G will offer higher speeds.
+4G brings 500 Mbps (megabits per second), the potential with 5G is up to ten times faster than that, depending on how you deploy it.

-Latency is about how responsive the network is – how quickly do you get an answer when you want to do something, how quickly does the web page load, how quickly does the YouTube video load.
+Latency is about how responsive the network is – how quickly a web page or YouTube video loads, for example.

 Active Antenna (Massive MIMO)

-5G will employ something called Massive MiMo.
-If you think about 4G as being a motorway, in terms of the cars going backwards and forwards, what 5G does is it brings multiple motorways together at the same time, so you’re able to transfer a lot more data than you would be able to normally.
+5G will employ a technology we call Active Antenna, also known as Massive MiMo.
+Using Active Antennae, the network will be able to transfer a lot more data.
+If you think of 4G as a motorway, with cars going backwards and forwards, then what 5G does is bring multiple motorways together at the same time, making it possible to speed up the flow of data traffic.

-The other amazing thing that the technology is able to do is something called “beamforming”.
-You can think about beamforming as the system creating your own private bubble of signal around you.
-What the system will do is follow you as you move around, these beams will follow you both vertically and horizontally, so you get a much better signal than you would with 4G.
+Beamforming can be thought of as a system that creates your own private bubble of mobile signal around you.
+As you move around, these beams will follow you both vertically and horizontally, so that you get a much better signal than you would with 4G.